Gainesville, Florida DUI Lawyer

 - Fight to preserve your driving privileges.
 Upon your arrest, the police officer will issue a temporary driving permit.
 This will last for 10 days.
 Once it expires, you cannot legally drive.
 Our team can request a hearing and fight to retain your driving privileges.

 - Negotiate with the prosecutor.
 Initially, the prosecution may want to secure a DUI conviction.
 Yet, with early legal intervention, we could negotiate for a lesser charge, like reckless driving.

 What Is the Legal Limit for Drinking and Driving?

-You cannot have a blood alcohol concentration (BAC) of 0.08 percent or higher.
+You cannot get behind the wheel if you have a BAL of 0.08 percent or higher.
 You’re considered legally intoxicated at that point, and driving while intoxicated is illegal.
-Yet, law enforcement could still arrest you even if you had a BAC lower than 0.08 percent.
+Yet, law enforcement could still arrest you even if you had a BAL lower than 0.08 percent.
 If so, we can use this fact as part of your defense strategy.

 What Happens if I Represent Myself?